casper-hansen/Prediction_Intervals_LightGBM/article/article.md

 \end{align}
 $

+Now that we have seen how the loss function is calculated for a quantile regression model, we are fully prepared to dive into the Python example prepared for this article.

 ## Python Example

 To make prediction intervals, we need a lower bound and upper bound for the prediction we generate using our model.
 To generate these bounds, we use the following method: